How I Increased My Productivity With Visual Studio Code

 CMD + .: Provides quick fixes.
 For example, I use this mostly to automatically rearrange my imports by the given linting rules.

 - Multi-cursor: Multi-cursor are very helpful to edit code on multiple lines.

-See Basic Editing for further basic shortcuts and details.
+See Basic Editing for other basic shortcuts and details.

-CMD + Shift + P you can open the Command Palette which is a powerful tool in Visual Studio Code.
+CMD + Shift + P, you can open the Command Palette, a powerful tool in Visual Studio Code.

-Just start typing any command you want to execute and you will find it (if it is available).
+Start typing any command you want to execute, and you will find it (if it is available).
 Additionally, you can see the corresponding shortcut next to the command.
-This is also an elegant way to start learning the keyboard shortcuts for your most used commands.
+This is also an elegant way to learn the keyboard shortcuts for your most-used commands.

-I must admit, I was blown away as I recognized that Emmet is supported by VS Code by default and how powerful it is.
-Emmet is a markup expansion tool that makes writing HTML much easier.
+I was blown away as I recognized that VS Code supports Emmet by default and how powerful it is.
+Emmet is a markup expansion tool that makes writing HTML much more effortless.
 It is easy to learn and has a simple syntax.
 Checkout the Emmet Cheat Sheet to learn more about the Emmet syntax.

 And here you can see Emmet in action:

-One thing I started to use recently are multi-root workspaces in VS Code.
-They can be very helpful when you are working on several related projects at one time.
-For example, I have created a workspace for all of my private projects.
+One thing I started to use recently is multi-root workspaces in VS Code.
+They can be beneficial when you are working on several related projects simultaneously.
+For example, I have created a workspace for all my private projects.

-Using workspaces I do not have to handle multiple VS Code editor windows but always work with one window which includes my current workspace.
+Using workspaces, I do not have to handle multiple VS Code editor windows but always work with one window, including my current workspace.